-Before using DX2-CC2 for detection, you must first determine the normal state of DX2-CC2 via the software application of the Raritan or Legrand product where this DX2-CC2 is being connected.
+Before using DX2-CC2 for detection, select the normal state of DX2-CC2 via the software application of the Raritan or Legrand product where this DX2-CC2 is being connected.

-To determine the normal state of DX2-CC2:
+To select the normal state of DX2-CC2:

 - 1. Log in to the web interface of the Raritan or Legrand product where DX2-CC2 is being connected. - 2.
 Do the following. - a.
 Click Peripherals > DX2-CC2's name > Edit Settings > Sensor Polarity. - b.
 Choose one of the normal state options.